Fast, Secure, and Scalable: The Role of CDNs in Scaling eCommerce for High-Demand Periods

 Introduction

 The holiday shopping season brings a significant increase in consumer spending and online shopping activity during the holiday season, typically starting in late November and continuing through December.
-This surge is driven by key shopping events such as Black Friday and Cyber Monday and the lead-up to major holidays like Christmas, Hanukkah, and New Year's.
-During this period, eCommerce businesses experience a dramatic influx of website traffic, orders, and customer interactions as consumers search for gifts, deals, and holiday-related products.
+This surge is driven by key shopping events such as Black Friday and Cyber Monday and the lead-up to major holidays like Hanukkah, Christmas, New Year's, and the month of Ramadan.
+During these periods, eCommerce businesses experience a dramatic influx of website traffic, orders, and customer interactions as consumers search for gifts, deals, and holiday-related products.

 Several factors contribute to the holiday shopping surge in eCommerce, such as seasonal promotions and discounts, gift-giving cultures, and the convenience of online shopping.
 The growing preference for online shopping due to convenience, ease of comparison, and the ability to avoid crowded stores has more consumers turning to eCommerce platforms during the holidays.